 The yen comeback

 While the decline in USDJPY last week may just be the beginning of a larger trend to come, it may not necessarily happen this week.
 USDJPY traded lower from 139+ levels at the start of the week to lows of 135.55 on Friday amid a tumble in US yields as the Fed was less hawkish than expected.
 A fresh surge in Tokyo CPI may not move the needle by much on Bank of Japan’s rate hike expectations, but the oversold yen still have significant potential to recover is US data continues to point towards moderation in economic activity.

 What to consider?

-For a weekly outlook – tune in to our Saxo Spotlight.
+For a week-ahead look at markets – tune into our Saxo Spotlight.